solashirai/KG_vis_TWed/README.md

 ## Tools

-Each tool included in this demonstration has a corresponding folder with its own README and tool details.
+Each tool included in this demonstration has a corresponding folder with its own README and tool details (and, if required, some additional scripts to make it work).
 A rough breakdown of each tool is included in the following table.
 For each column, `+` generally indicates positive attitude for a tool, `-` indicates negative attitude, and `~` indicates some qualified strengths or existence of tradeoffs.

 Whereever possible, I also am focused on the perspective of using Python for these tools.